 Monsters Inc. fans are in luck, because Disney is making an original series set in the world of the Pixar classic, though little else is known about the show at this time.

-There will also be films based on The Sword in the Stone, Peter Pan, and Lady and the Tramp, but they’ll be live-action remakes rather than new cartoons, most likely.
+There will also be films based on The Sword in the Stone, Peter Pan, and Lady and the Tramp, but they’ll be live-action remakes rather than new cartoons.

-On the movie front, Disney has announced films based on Three Men and a Baby, Don Quixote, Father of the Bride, Flora & Ulysses, Honey, I Shrunk the Kids, The Paper Magician, The Parent Trap, and Magic Camp and Noelle, the last two of which are in post-production.
+On the movie front, Disney has announced films based on Three Men and a Baby, Don Quixote, Father of the Bride, Flora & Ulysses, Honey, I Shrunk the Kids, The Paper Magician, The Parent Trap, Stargirl, Timmy Failure, Magic Camp, and Noelle, some of which are already in post-production.

 National Geographic will have a whole vertical on Disney+ as well, but no original shows or films have been specified at this time.